Norfolk Island Travel Guide

-There is one taxi on Norfolk Island – Uber Steve – who can be contacted at +672 3 53840.
+There is one taxi available on the island, Uber Steve, who can be contacted at +672 3 53840.
 Despite his name, you will not find Steve on Uber!

 The best way to maximise your time on Norfolk Island is with a rental car.
 Driving is very relaxed with roads mostly free of traffic and cars able to park almost anywhere.

 Norfolk Island is very laid-back!
 A place where locals don’t lock their cars and often leave their keys in the ignition with their windows wound down.
 It’s all very relaxed, everyone knows everyone and if someone did steal a car, where would they go?

 While driving on the island there are a few special road rules to note:

 - The speed limit around the island is 50km/hr, while in Burnt Pine it’s 40km/hr.
 Cow grids on all approach roads mark the town limits and it’s here where the speed zone changes.

 - Driving is on the left-hand side of the road.

 - The school zone speed limit is 30km/h which applies between the hours of 8.00am and 3.30pm during school days.

 Apart from a handful of rental agents, many accommodation providers also offer rental cars.
 While on the island, I rented a car through my hotel – Cumberland Resort and Spa.